Exploring the Adductors

-The adductors are a group of muscles, as the name suggests, primarily function to adduct the femur at the hip joint.
+The adductors are a group of muscles, as the name suggests, that primarily function to adduct the femur at the hip joint.
 Although they are all located somewhere along the medial side of the thigh, they all originate in different places at the front of the pelvis.
 Most of them are surprisingly thin muscles.
 The exception to that is the largest of them the adductor magnus muscle, which we covered in a previous post.
-The Group includes the following muscles:
+The adductor group includes the following muscles:

 - adductor brevis

 - adductor longus